ctotof38/poulatof/README.md

 }
 ```

-You can now update the file /etc/wpa_supplicant/wpa_supplicant.conf and change the previous chapter network by those generated.
+You can now update the file /etc/wpa_supplicant/wpa_supplicant.conf and change the previous chapter network by this generated.
 And remove the comment line starting by #.
 Thus, your password is not included in the sdcard.

 #### 3.3.2. ssh security

-You are now generate certificates, to allow only some computer to connect to it.
+You will now generate certificates, to allow only some computer to connect to it.
 The next command generates in $HOME/.ssh directory the files : id_rsa (private key), id_rsa.pub (public key).
 Keep default option.

 ```yaml